 Numerous former Bruins participated in NPF's predecessor, the WPSL.
-During the summer of 2001, the league sponsored a barnstorming tour of an All-Star roster against the "WPSL Gold," a team of former Olympians.
+During the summer of 2001, the league sponsored a barn-storming tour of an All-Star roster against the "WPSL Gold," a team of former Olympians.

-The 2006 season will see the New York franchise become the Philadelphia Force and the addition of the Connecticut Brakettes of Stratford, bringing the league to seven teams, including the Akron (Ohio) Racers, Arizona Heat, Chicago Bandits, the Brakettes, Force, New England Riptide and Texas Thunder.
-The 2006 season of 48 games per team is scheduled to begin on May 31.
+The 2007 season will see the Texas franchise become the Rockford Thunder, with the league remaining at seven teams, including the Akron (Ohio) Racers, Arizona Heat, Chicago Bandits, Connecticut Brakettes, Philadelphia Force, New England Riptide and the Thunder.
+The 2007 season schedule had not been announced at press time (Jan.
+15, 2007).